literalpie/storybook-addon-rtl/README.md

 }
 ```

+## Advanced

 ### Query Params

-You can also set the direction using query params in the URL.
+You can set the direction using query params in the URL.
 This is useful for things like e2e tests.

 Just add `&direction=rtl` or `&direction=ltr` to the end of the URL:

 `storybook.example.com/?path=/story/button--standard&direction=rtl`

+### Channel API

+This addon uses the [Storybook Channel API](https://storybook.js.org/docs/addons/addons-api#usechannel) to emit and respond to direction change events.
+This allows anyone to write custom code that can set or react to changes in the direction.
+This is especially useful when working with some libraries that need to know about the current direction.
+See [./src/stories/CustomDecorator.stories.tsx](./src/stories/CustomDecorator.stories.tsx) for an example.

 ## Meta